Ha-L0/Ha-L0.github.io/_posts/2023-05-06-[H4-L0]-HTB-MonitorsTwo.md

 3 rows in set (0.066 sec)
 ```

-> We found 2 accounts with password hashes
+> We found two accounts with password hashes
 {: .prompt-info }

 ```